 By DetroitSinusCenter Jan 19, 2017

-At Detroit Sinus Center, we specialize in providing sinusitis treatment for every patient in or around Southfield, Allen Park, Dearborn, and Detroit, MI.
-As your Allen Park sinus center, we’re proud to offer a number of different services and treatments to make sure your sinuses are operating perfectly.
+At Detroit Sinus Center, we specialize in providing sinusitis treatments for every patient in or around Southfield, Allen Park, and Detroit, Michigan.
+As your local sinus center, we’re proud to offer a number of different services and treatments to make sure your sinuses are operating perfectly.
 However, the first step is to realize if, in fact, you actually have a sinus infection.
 There are several symptoms that raise the likelihood of a sinus infection; here are seven of the most common ones.

 One of the first signs of inflamed sinuses is a restriction on the ability to breathe through your nose.
 A sinus infection causes swelling and congestion in your nasal passages, causing stuffed up noses and runny noses.